ilikerobots/hcz-jekyll-blog/_posts/2019-12-04-django-vue-vuex.md

 The article implemented a very simple example.
 Since writing the article, I've received several questions regarding information sharing from Django to Vue and among Vue components on a single page.

-In this article, I'll explain how Vuex can be introduced into the Vue MPA and information state can be
+In this article, I'll explain how Vuex can be introduced into the Vue MPA and information can be
   * shared between multiple components on a single page
   * persisted in components across page loads
   * passed from Django templates to Vue properties